A

 B

-The lack of windows does affect student’s mental health, as research shows.
-It makes Theil concentration span (持续时间) shorter.
+The lack of windows does affect students’ mental health, as reasearch shows.
+It makes their concentration span (持续时间) shorter.
 But being in and around nature eases anxiety and has benefits for them.
-Students who have window view of tress do better academically, emotionally and creatively, and more of them graduate and go to college.
+Students who have window views of trees do better academically, emotionally and creatively, and more of them graduate and go to collage.

 That’s why Hayden decided to bring nature into classrooms.
-At first, he planned to print pictures of trees onto curtains in the classroom as a way to brighten them up.
+At first, he planned to print pictures of trees onto curtains in the classroomes as a way to brighten them up.
 However, his colleagues reminded him that curtains would take up the wall space for maps and other teaching materials.
-So he thought, “why not use the ceilings?
-Teachers don’t typically use the ceilings.
+So he thought, “Why not use the ceilings?
+Teachers don’t typically use the ceilings.”

 6.How does the lack of windows affect students?